objcio/articles/2014-08-02-behavior-driven-development.md

 That is exactly what happens in the `move to:` `describe` block: we created two `context` blocks to provide different expectations based on different states (engine either running or not) in which `Car` could be.
 This is an example of how BDD DSL encourages defining of *clear* requirements how given object should behave in given conditions.

 Second of all these strings are used to create sentences that inform you which test failed.
 For instance let's assume that our test for moving with engine not started failed.
 We would then receive `Car move to when engine is not running should not move to given position` error message.
-These sentences really helps with *understanding* what has failed and what was the expected behavior, without actually reading any code, and thus they minimise cognitive load.
+These sentences really helps with *understanding* what has failed and what was the expected behavior, without actually reading any code, and thus they minimize cognitive load.
 Moreover they provide a standard language that is easily understandable by each member of your team, even those less technical.

 Remember that you can also write tests with clear requirements and understandable names without BDD-style syntax (XCtest for instance).
 However BDD has been built from ground up with these capabilities in mind and thus it provides syntax and functionality that will make such approach easier.